Table of contents

 If you want to learn more about storage format in the dedicated storage format page.

 These fields are displayed in the User section of the issue view.

 They behave exactly like a regular Jira User field - they can be used:

 They always display a "live" template - they don't have a Snapshot equivalent.

 Only active Jira users can be selected in an Elements Connect Live User field

 Live text (legacy)

-This field type was the standard field type before Elements Connect 5.9 where the compatibility with Jira Service Desk has been added.
+This field type was the standard field type before Elements Connect 5.9 where the compatibility with Jira Service Management has been added.

 It will never be removed but we discourage the usage of this field type for new configurations.

 If you have "Live text (legacy)" fields configured, you can keep using them.